khrm/triggers/docs/createwebhook.md

 # Create Webhook Tekton Task
-The create webhook task configures necessary componetns for the github webhook sending event to the event listener.
+The create webhook task configures necessary components for the github webhook sending event to the event listener.
 It configures following compoments:

 1. The github webhook